Graphic Design

 • Exploration of best practices for multilingual accessibility

-This allowed me to understand both the technical and cultural implications of designing for a global audience.
+This approach revealed both the technical and cultural implications of designing for a global audience.

 KEY INSIGHTS